-Profits, at 71⁄2 per cent. amount to an anna more, and throwing off the remaining 4 pies for wastage, the 13 annas 5 pies are reduced to 11 Annas, at which rate I propose to convert the grain into money.
-This is undoubtedly high, 16 per cent.
+54. A cart will convey 4 cottahs at 2 Annas a mile.
+The cost of cartage is thus 1 Anna 1 pie a cullum for 10 miles, the average distance of the villages from a market town.
+Merchants' profits, at 71⁄2 per ceut. amount to an anna more, and throwing off the remaining 4 pies for wastage, the 13 annas 5 pies are reduced to 11 Annas, and throwing on the remaining 4 pies for wastage, the 13 annas 5 pies are reduced to 11 Annas, at which rate I propose to convert the grain into money.

-at which rate I propose to convert the grain into money.
 This is undoubtedly high, 16 per cent. higher than the Ulungu standard rate of 9 Annas 6 pies a cullum, under which the district has flourished for nine years, and were it to be applied indiscriminately to good and bad lands alike, on the Motafysal system at present in force, the district must suffer by it.
 It is, therefore, only in consideration of the allowance to be made by the settlement for cultivation expenses and unprofitable areas, and by grouping the inferior villages, that I am emboldened to propose a rate that may some day possibly be in excess of the market price.

 55. Eleven annas a cullum is 92 Rupees a garce, and considerably higher rate than any proposed for any district south of Madras.
-In Trichinopoly it was Rupees 66-10-8, in South Arcot Rupees 71-12-8, in the upper talooks of year from 131⁄2 Rupees to 41⁄2 Rupees a cottah, and had they declined, as expected, another Rupee, or to about a pagoda a cottah, they would have almost touched the rate which I propose to adopt for this district.
+In Trichinopoly it was Rupees 66-10-8, in South Arcot Rupees 71-12-8, in the upper talooks of year from 131 Rupees to 42 Rupees a cottah, and had they declined, as expected, another Rupee, or to about a pagoda a cottah, they would have almost touched the rate which I propose to adopt for this district.